dennismzia/graphql_notes/Notes/GoogleDorking.md

 A list of Google Dorks for Bug Bounty, Web Application Security, and Pentesting

+## understanding
+• \- (minus)—The dash is used to negate a term from the search results.
+For instance, cybersecurity -Cisco will provide results that contain the word cybersecurity but remove all entries that contain Cisco.

+• OR—This is a conditional operator to provide results of either one term or the other.
+For example, cybersecurity OR networking will provide results containing either the word cybersecurity or networking in them.

+• AND—This conditional operator is used to provide results that include two terms.
+For instance, football AND england will return results that contain both keywords.

+• intitle:—This operator is used to search for title pages that contain a specific term(s).
+For instance, intitle: administrator will search for all websites where administrator is found in the title and return these results.

+• inurl:—This operator searches for URLs that contain a specific keyword.
+For example, inurl:security provides all URLs that contain the keyword security.

+• intext:—This operator enables Google to examine whether a specific keyword is found within the body of a website and provide results for those websites only.
+For example, intext:cryptocurrency provides results of web pages that contain the word cryptocurrency within their body.

+• ext:/ filetype:—These operators are used to specify a file extension.
+For instance, cybersecurity filetype:pdf will provide results that contain the word cybersecurity and a PDF file.

+• site:—This operator is used to provide results for a specific domain name.
+For example, site:microsoft.com will provide results for microsoft.com only.

+• before: yyyy-mm-dd—This operator filters results before a particular time.
+This is useful if you’re interested in finding results or data that was published before a certain time.

+• after: yyyy-mm-dd—This operator filters results after a particular time.
+This is useful if you’re interested in finding results or data that was published after a certain time.

+• * (asterisk)—This operator is used as a wildcard to match any keyword.
+For example, cyber
+* will provide results showing anything that starts with cyber.

 [Live Tool](https://taksec.github.io/google-dorks-bug-bounty/)

 **Broad domain search w/ negative search**